 (2) Invite the auditor to participate in the review when it is considered necessary; and

-(3) Appear before the Overage Audit Review Board to discuss the resolution and disposition of any audit reported in accordance with 5142.190-4(c).
+(3) Appear before the Overage Audit Review Board to discuss the resolution and disposition of any audit reported in accordance with 5142.190-4(a)(4).

 See AFARS PGI 5142.1-1 for information on DCAA audit assistance for special access programs.